Find Affordable College Courses

 Big Rapids, MI

-With a ranking of #7, Ferris State University did quite well on this year’s best value schools for human development and family studies students working on their associate degree.
-Located in the distant town of Big Rapids, Ferris is a public school with a large student population.
+Ferris State University landed the #7 spot in the 2023 rankings for the best value associate degree human development and family studies programs.
+Located in the town of Big Rapids, Ferris is a public school with a fairly large student population.

 On top of its placing in our value ranking, Ferris also did well on our Best Child Development & Family Studies Associate Degree Schools in the Great Lakes Region list.
 It’s in the top 20% of all schools reviewed in this analysis.